 - Did your toddler say something you don't approve of?
 Don't act shocked or make a big fuss.
 Ignoring it may help make it stop, because it doesn't get attention.

-- When it comes to food, you're in charge.
-Go for healthy fare: grilled chicken instead of fried, fruit instead of French fries, and never soda.
+- When it comes to food, go for healthy fare: grilled chicken instead of fried, fruit instead of French fries, and never soda.
+You can't force them to eat what you serve, but don't succumb to giving them junk just so they eat.
 Be a good role model with this, too.

-- When a toddler has an earache, he may let you know by pulling on his ear and being more irritable than usual.
-See the doctor -- if it's an infection, he may need an antibiotic.
+- When a toddler has an earache, they may let you know by pulling on their ear and being more irritable than usual.
+See the doctor -- if it's an infection, they may need an antibiotic.

-- Your child is due for her next checkup next month, at her 2nd birthday.
-Bring a list of questions to ask the pediatrician about her growth, development, and behavior.
+- Your child is due for their next checkup next month, at their 2nd birthday.
+Bring a list of questions to ask the pediatrician about their growth, development, and behavior.

 - Is your toddler a budding artist?
-Encourage her creativity by giving her crayons, sculpting dough, and washable paints to make her masterpieces.
+Encourage their creativity by giving their crayons, sculpting dough, and washable paints to make their masterpieces.

-- If you do take your toddler for a swim in the pool, put a waterproof diaper on her and change it promptly.
+- If you do take your toddler for a swim in the pool, put a waterproof diaper on them and change it promptly afterwards.
 Don't forget sunscreen.

 - Check in with your significant other while your child sleeps.
 Talk over your concerns -- and your joys.
 You're in this together.
 Single?
 Take the same time to call a friend.